alphariver/react-rails-template/README.md

 The template will perform the following steps:

 1. Ask for which option you want in this proeject
+  > Apply Capistrano ? / Apply Devise ? / Git remote url ? / Add server IP, username, domain, SSL configs ? (if Capistrano) / Apply UI Template ?
+(Bootstrap or MaterialUI)
-2. Generate your application files and directories
+2. Generate your application files and directories based on given options.
-3. Add userful gems and good configs
+3. Add useful gems and good configs
 4. Create the development databases
 5. Commit everything to git
 6. Push the project to the remote git repository you specified